baxter - baker + 'the butcher, the baker, the candlestickmaker' (nursery rhyme).

 Carmelite - a member of an order of mendicant friars (called also, from the white cloak which forms part of their dress, White Friars), who derive their origin from a colony founded on Mount Carmel by Berthold, a Calabrian, in the 12th century.

-palpitate - that palpitates (trembles); throbbing, quivering
+palpitate - that palpitates (to tremble); throbbing, quivering

 pulpit - a raised structure consisting of an enclosed platform, usually supplied with a desk, seat, and other accessories, from which the preacher in a church or chapel delivers the sermon, and in which in some denominations the officiating minister conducts the service.